nckuwater/bombe/README.md

-# bombe
+# Bombe
-A Enigma cracker based on the mechanism of bombe machine.
+An Enigma cracker based on the mechanism of the bombe machine.

 ## Settings
 set the known plain-cipher pair in bombe_pc.txt. rotors_config.txt contains the letter config for each rotor.